 Visitors are an important part of health care.
-Ozarks Medical Center strives to be as accommodating as possible in our visiting practices.
+Ozarks Healthcare strives to be as accommodating as possible in our visiting practices.
 We also realize that patients may need quiet and privacy: therefore, at times visitors may be inappropriate.

 If the door to the patient's room is closed, knock softly before entering.
 Medical personnel may be present and performing a procedure or the patient may be resting.
 You may need to come back later.

-OMC provides free parking in the lot adjacent to the main entrance for your convenience.
-Security officers are available 24 hours a day to escort visitors to cars parked on or adjacent to the medical center property.
-To contact security, please call the switchboard ("0" on the inhouse phone) for assistance.
+OZH provides free parking.
+Security officers are available 24 hours a day to escort visitors to cars parked on or adjacent to the West Plains campus.
+To contact security, please call the switchboard ("0" on the in-house phone) for assistance.

 Restrooms in patient rooms are for patient use only.
 Please ask the nursing station for directions to the nearest public restrooms.